Naoki04/pouring/README.md

+# FTDI driver for arm64 mac/linux is not supported.
+-> Use intel Linux computer instead.

 # To Start
 - Connect dock before launching Ubuntu VM.
 (Network will be connected to mac)
 - Launch VM.
-- Plug off and on USBs on dock, and select VM to be connected. or
+- Plug off and on USBs on dock, and select VM to be connected.

+or

 - Launch VM
 - Plug off usbs on dock
 - Connect dock to laptop